-• North Carolina's Career Centers moved beyond mere partnership and co-location and transformed to true integrated service delivery.
-While all Career Center partner programs are valued, Workforce Innovation and Opportunity (WIOA) Title I Adult and Dislocated Worker programs and the Wagner-Peyser Employment Services program are the operational backbone of the Centers.
-Consequently, these programs provide the initial focus of a customer-focused, skill-based, integrated service strategy.
+- North Carolina's Career Centers must move beyond mere partnership and co-location and transform to true integrated service delivery.
+While all Career Center partner programs are valued, Workforce Investment Act (WIA) Title I Adult and Dislocated Worker programs and the Wagner-Peyser Employment Services program are the operational backbone of the Centers.
+Consequently, these programs will be the initial focus of a customer-focused, skill-based, integrated service strategy. - An integrated customer flow will be developed and implemented that responds to customer need not just to program requirements.
+Staff-assisted services will be emphasized and Center services will be continuously promoted and provided until the customer's goal has been achieved.
+This integrated flow will include three major functions that comprise the customer welcome, skill development, and employment activities.

-- An integrated customer flow has been developed and implemented that responds to customer need not just to program requirements.
-Staff-assisted services have been emphasized and Center services are continuously promoted and provided until the customer's goal has been achieved.
-This integrated flow includes three major functions that comprise the customer welcome, skill development, and employment activities. - These customer flow functions are fulfilled by integrated, cross-trained staff with functional leadership.
-The integrated, functional teams include both Wagner-Peyser and WIOA Title I Adult and Dislocated Worker funded employees that focus on the assigned function not just the requirements of a particular funding stream. - Another very important functional team provides services to employers that assist in the alignment of Center services with the needs of employers, as well as develop employment opportunities for Center jobseeker customers.
-This team may operate on a regional labor market basis but is a valuable asset to each Center in the area. - All Career Center customers (when eligibility permits) may be enrolled in the performance pool of both the WIOA Title I Adult program and Wagner-Peyser program during the first visit to a Career Center.
-All Trade Act customers are also be enrolled in the performance pool of the WIOA Title I Dislocated Worker Program. - The North Carolina Division of Workforce Solutions integrates its own staff and shifts from a program silo organization to an integrated services organization.
-The Division expects that local Workforce Development Boards and Career Centers adopt the same approach.
+- These customer flow functions will be fulfilled by integrated, cross-trained staff with functional leadership.
+The integrated, functional teams will include both Wagner-Peyser and WIA Title I Adult and Dislocated Worker funded employees and the focus will be on the assigned function not just the requirements of a particular funding stream. - Another very important functional team will provide services to employers that will both assist in the alignment of Center services with the needs of employers, as well as develop employment opportunities for Center jobseeker customers.
+This team may operate on a regional labor market basis, but will be a valuable asset to each Center in the area. - All Career Center customers (when eligibility permits) will be enrolled in the performance pool of both the WIA Title I Adult program and Wagner-Peyser program during the first visit to a Career Center.
+All Trade Act customers will also be enrolled in the performance pool of the WIA Title I Dislocated Worker Program. - The North Carolina Division of Workforce Solutions will integrate its own staff and shift from a program silo organization to an integrated services organization.
+The Division expects that local Workforce Development Boards and Career Centers will adopt the same approach.